techwizmac/Shell-Scripts/CMS-Version-Extraction/README.md

 Extractions done using basic, unrefined logic.
 It was using mostly sequencial processing with no If-Then loops.

 Improved version:
-Introduced use of If-then loops and extraction of data becomes more refined.
+Added use of If-then loops to make extraction of data more refined.

 Current version:
 better If-Then loops and refinements to improve catching rate.
 Improved cosmetics and overall look.

-further improvements to come:
-a choice of a regular flat text file or an HTML version.
+Added a menu to choose from a regular flat text report  or an HTML based report.